 Men and women with thin hair should be especially conscious of keeping their heads warm on a run.
 Try a lightweight hat or thick headband to keep heat from escaping.
 Vests and base layers are a great way to ensure your core stay warm throughout a jog in cold weather.

 The idea of coming home to a warm house or car sound amazing in the midst of a winter run.
 But after stepping into that warm house and sitting down for a few minutes, you may realize that you’re actually feeling more chilled than you did during the run.

-Change out of those running clothes quickly, within a few minutes of returning home.
-Sitting around in tight, wet clothes will keep you chilled after a run once the sweat starts to evaporate.
+To avoid this, change out of those winter running clothes quickly – within a few minutes of returning home.
+Sitting around in tight, wet clothes will keep you chilled after a run as the sweat starts to evaporate.